Terms and Conditions

-The following terms and conditions relate to UCEM Graduations in Summer and Autumn 2023.
+The following terms and conditions relate to UCEM Graduations in winter 2023 and summer 2024.

 By submitting a booking online, via the Ede and Ravenscroft portal, you, the graduand, agree to the following:

 - To confirm your attendance and book guest tickets within the advertised deadlines schedule.
 Graduands who have not adhered to the deadline dates will not be admitted on the day.
-If you have not confirmed your attendance by 1400 on 3 March, we assume you are not attending and will graduate in absentia.
+If you have not confirmed your attendance by 2pm (UK time) on Friday 26 April, we assume you are not attending and will graduate in absentia.

-- To pay any outstanding fees in full.
+- To pay any outstanding fees in full by Friday 5 April.

 - You and your guests to be seated in the auditorium at least 30 minutes prior to the start time of the ceremony.
 You are advised to allow 2 hours and 30 minutes to register, collect wristbands for guests, collect your gown and have photograph taken.
 However, if you/and or your guests do arrive after this time, staff will endeavour to accommodate you, but please be aware that this may not always be possible.
 Late arrivals will only be admitted at certain times and into certain areas to minimise disruption to other graduands and guests.